How to Use Puppeteer Stealth: A Plugin for Scraping

 • User Data Dir plugin maintains consistent browser data and settings between sessions.

-• reCAPTCHA plugin solves hCAPTCHA and reCAPTCHAs automatically.
+• reCAPTCHA plugin solves reCAPTCHAs automatically.

 • Block Resource plugin intercepts and blocks unwanted resources, including images, fonts, CSS, etc.